-153. A team of two members of the Committee who participated in the mission to the Country Office in Tbilisi (Georgia) briefed the Committee on the conduct of the visit and its outcome.

-154. The Committee took note of the observations and the report on the implementation of the objectives of the visit, as determined beforehand by the Team members.
-The Team members expressed their concern that the OTP personnel at the Country Office had not found the opportunity to meet with them.

-95 17 of these 27 pending cases are ReVision-related.

-96 Four of which are ReVision-related.

-97 Please note that these figures are still unaudited.

-155. Regarding the 2020 proposed programme budget, the Team members recommended that special attention should be paid to the planned change of premises of the Country Office in Tbilisi in the light of the OTP's assumptions, which remained unclear.

-156. In addition, the Team members recommended that special consideration be given to the TFV's assistance activities in Georgia for 2020 and beyond.
-Bearing in mind that the Court has operated in the country for nearly five years, tangible actions are urgently required to build trust among the victims and the general public vis-à-vis the Court and its activities in the country.
+- 153. A team of two members of the Committee who participated in the mission to the Country Office in Tbilisi (Georgia) briefed the Committee on the conduct of the visit and its outcome. - 154.
+The Committee took note of the observations and the report on the implementation of the objectives of the visit, as determined beforehand by the Team members.
+The Team members expressed their concern that the OTP personnel at the Country Office had not found the opportunity to meet with them. - 155.
+Regarding the 2020 proposed programme budget, the Team members recommended that special attention should be paid to the planned change of premises of the Country Office in Tbilisi in the light of the OTP's assumptions, which remained unclear. - 156.
+In addition, the Team members recommended that special consideration be given to the TFV's assistance activities in Georgia for 2020 and beyond.
+Bearing in mind that the Court has operated in the country for more than three years, tangible actions are urgently required to build trust among the victims and the general public vis-à-vis the Court and its activities in the country.